Last updated on March 9th, 2022

 How Often Should You Clean Your Non-stick Cookware?

-No, don’t just keep your pan back in the shelf after making that quick dosa!
+No, don’t just keep your pan back on the shelf after making that quick dosa!

 You should clean your non-stick cookware after every single use.
 Logical isn’t it?
 If there’s grease or food leftover on the surface, it’ll only cause the food you try to cook on it the next time to stick to the pan.
 But most of us ignore this instruction.
 So, wash your nonstick pots and pans, every time you use them, even if they don’t appear dirty.
 The cooked-on residue is not easy to see, but is very much there!